jalfiler/Personalized_Fragrance/README.md

 Dataset is from Noon, is a large online marketplace in the Middle East, and this dataset shows the scent notes of perfume in different brands.

  - Languages: Python, SQL, HTML & CSS, (React.js)
- - Software: Lucidchart, Azure Data Studio, Docker,
+ - Software: Lucidchart, Azure Data Studio, Docker, Anaconda, Visual Studio Code

 ### Project Workflow
 <img src="./images/ScentAI.png" alt="ScentAI" width="800"/>